Driving club: Early British driving clubs

+Benson Driving Club

 One of the first driving clubs was the Bensington Driving Club, founded in February 1807 at Bensington, Oxfordshire, also known as the Benson Driving Club when Bensington became Benson, and commonly referred to as "the B.D.C.".
 It was disbanded in 1854.
 The BDC initially met in the White Hart public house.
 Later the club was relocated to Bedfont, becoming the Bedfont Driving Club with ease (since the initials remained the same), and met in the Black Dog public house.
 As a consequence it was also known by the informal name the Black and White Club.

 Its first president was Charles Finch.
 Finch's successor as president was Thomas Onslow, 2nd Earl of Onslow, a.k.a.
 "Tommy" Onslow.
 The members of the club were illustrated in Holcroft's comedy The Road to Ruin in Goldfinch.
 Tommy Onslow was ridiculed in two epigrams, the first of which was: